craft-schemers/one-in-the-quiver/README.md

 # One in the Quiver
-This is a Minecraft Paper plugin implementing the "One in the Chamber" minigame in minecraft
+This is a Minecraft Paper plugin implementing the "One in the Chamber" minigame.